cordphelps/ampelos/ampelos.md

 plotRidges(data=new.df, combined=TRUE, bugs="newColumn", speciesText="Crab Spider", where="control", when="pm", wk=1, caption=Sys.Date())
 ```

-    ## Scale for 'x' is already present.
-Adding another scale for 'x', which
-    ## will replace the existing scale.

-    ## Picking joint bandwidth of 18.7

 ![](ampelos_files/figure-markdown_github/unnamed-chunk-4-4.png)

 ``` r
 plotRidges(data=new.df, combined=TRUE, bugs="newColumn", speciesText="Crab Spider", where="oakMargin", when="pm", wk=1, caption=Sys.Date())
 ```

-    ## Scale for 'x' is already present.
-Adding another scale for 'x', which
-    ## will replace the existing scale.

-    ## Picking joint bandwidth of 19

 ![](ampelos_files/figure-markdown_github/unnamed-chunk-4-5.png)